acmeyer/disagree-with-me/README.md

 When ChatGPT and LLMs came out, they actual offered a better version of this since you could _always_ get an alternative opinion on a viewpoint from the AI, 24/7 and it is usually thoughtful and well presented.

 Therefore, I decided to make this open source since there could be some interesting things someone, somewhere picks up.
-But do note, if you are reading this.
-This was created a number of years ago, so many of the libraries, services, and concepts could be very out of date.
+But do note, if you are reading this, this was created a number of years ago, so many of the libraries, services, and concepts could be very out of date.

 Oh, and if you would like to use a better and more modern version of Disagree with Me, check out the [Disagree with Me bot](https://poe.com/DisagreeWithMe) I put together on Poe.